ALEXUSCR-27/ALEXUSCR-27/README.md

 ![Static Badge](https://img.shields.io/badge/Engineer%3C%3E-orange?style=flat&label=Software&labelColor=%230D1117)

-I'm Alexander from Costa Rica, a junior software engineer with hands-on experience in full-stack web development and building applications for Windows and Linux distributions.
+I'm Alexander from Costa Rica, a Full-Stack software engineer with experience in creating and maintaining software applications for Windows and Linux distributions.

-I have experience working in the different stages of the software development lifecycle, from planning and design to testing and deployment, applying agile methodologies like SCRUM to optimize project management and team productivity.
-Additionally, I have experience working with vector databases and SQL databases for efficient data retrieval and scalable storage solutions.
+I have experience working in the different stages of the software development lifecycle, from planning and design to testing and deployment, applying agile methodologies to optimize project management and team productivity.
+Additionally, I have experience working with hardware products, testing and validating power and performance.

 My greatest motivation is continuous learning, I view every challenge as an opportunity to grow and improve my skills.
 For me, mastery is achieved through consistent practice.